blackbeam/rust-mysql-simple/README.md

 *   `close` - basic method to close the statement;

 The trait also defines the set of helper methods, that is based on basic methods.
-These methods will consume only the firt result set, other result sets will be dropped:
+These methods will consume only the first result set, other result sets will be dropped:

 *   `{query|exec}` - to collect the result into a `Vec<T: FromRow>`;
 *   `{query|exec}_first` - to get the first `T: FromRow`, if any;